LASK: History

-After promotion to the 2.
-Liga, which was celebrated in front of 13,000 fans in the Linzer Stadion, the club was promoted to the highest division again in the third year after the takeover.
-During this time the coach Oliver Glasner built up a new team with Vice President Jürgen Werner with an unmistakable style of play.
+Promotion to the 2.
+Liga was secured on 5 June 2014 after a 2–1 victory on aggregate over Parndorf 1919 in front of 13,000 fans at the Linzer Stadion.
+On 21 April 2017, the club returned to the Bundesliga with six rounds to go after a 3–0 victory over Liefering.
+During this time, head coach Oliver Glasner and Vice President Jürgen Werner constructed a team with an unmistakable style of play.

 In 2016, the club moved to Pasching after disagreements with the city council.
-In 2018, the club returned to the European competitions, but they were eliminated in qualifying for the Europa league after a 2–1 win in the second leg due to the away goals rule against Beşiktaş.
-In the 2019–20 UEFA Europa League, LASK reached the round of 16, where they were eliminated by Manchester United.
+In 2018, the club returned to the European competitions, but they were eliminated from the Europa league qualifiers after a 2–1 win against Beşiktaş in the second leg due to the away goals rule.

-They are due to return to a new stadium built at the site of the Linzer Stadion in 2023.

-LASK officially opened new stadium on 24 February 2023 against SC Austria Lustenau in Raiffeisen Arena.